wso2/docs-mi/en/docs/reference/connectors/redis-connector/redis-connector-example.md

 1. Click on the `GET getstockquote` API resource under available resources on the **Service Designer**.

-    You will now see the graphical view of the `SampleRedisAPI` with its default API Resource.
+    You will now see the graphical view of the `SampleRedisAPI`.

 2. Click on the **+** icon under **start** to add a mediator.